 There are two editions of Backupery for Slack application: Personal and Workspace.

 - Backupery for Slack Personal backs up only the data which the user who uses the app is related to.
 For example, if the user is not related to a private conversation, then the conversation is not exported.

-- On the contrary, Backupery for Slack Workspace backs up app all the data which is available in a workspace.
-So it’s not important which exact user installs the application (although the user must have permissions to install the app), even if the user does not have an access to some particular conversation, it’s still possible for the app to export the conversation.
+- Backupery for Slack Workspace is supposed to backup any data which is available in a workspace.
+So it’s not important who installs the application (although this user must have permissions to install the app).
+Even if this user does not have access to some particular conversation, it’s still possible to export the conversation.

 So you should first decide which app edition you need.
-The general rule is that if you need to export conversations which you are related to then you should go with Personal edition, but if you need all data across a whole Slack workspace then you should use the Workspace edition.
+The general rule is that if you need to export conversations which you are related to – then you should go with the Personal edition, but if you need any data available across a whole Slack workspace then you should use the Workspace edition.
 If you decided to go with Backupery for Slack Personal, then continue reading, if you decided to go with Backupery for Slack Workspace, skip to Getting Started with Backupery for Slack Workspace.